CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 Proceeding further forward in time, even these "Peti" have vanished, but maybe not.
 Mowat wrote:

-Mowat's dismissing the "Finns" as lost Inuit (ie from Greenland) shows a lack of awareness of the meaning and application of the word.
+Mowat's dismissing the "Finns" as lost Inuit (ie from Greenland) shows a lack of awareness of the meaning and application of the word "Finn".
 In recent times scholars have identified the historic use of the word with "Lapps" (today "Saami") but in earlier times the word "Finn" also referred to aboriginals on the sea, and in forests, anywhere in the Scandinavian Peninsula that they were found.
 The use of the word "Finn" by the invading Germanic powers was similar to Europeans calling all the North American natives "Indians" for the longest time.
 The Danish kingdom conquered the Norwegian coast from 800-1000AD, established rule, and assimilated the "Finns" with which they had contact.
 Only the reindeer-"Finns" in the mountains, making a living in a peculiar way off reindeer, were spared assimilation.
+I therefore identity the observed "Finns" as remnants of the north Atlantic seagoing aboriginals who camped on coasts and islands.

 Thus excluding any "Albans", or even Beothuks, as the makers of the "longhouse foundations", we come to the question, who made them and how?
 The answer is the same as it has always been - it was made by "Dorset" seagoing peoples.
 But how?
 What was the way of life that gave rise to them?

-The entire story of the Picts and "Albans" that preoccupied Mowat in most of his Farfarers, thus can be seen as going off track, and although interesting, having no bearing on the mystery of the "longhouse foundations" that sparked the entire work.
+The entire story of the Picts and "Albans" that preoccupied Mowat in most of his Farfarers, thus can be seen as going off track in the interpreting of the data, and although interesting, having no bearing on the mystery of the "longhouse foundations" that sparked the entire work.
+In other words the fascinating story of the original peoples of the British Isles and the mystery of the North American archeological sites of longhouse foundations and beacons, are two separate stories, connected perhaps only by a third story - traders who crossed the North Atlantic.
+We have three completely distinct peoples, and we cannot roll them all into one simplistic solution.

 Both the "longhouse foundations" and "beacons" described earlier, can be, and have been, assumed by archeologists to have been made by seagoing Eskimos of some sort.
+There is evidence of their being archeologically "Dorest".
 Still, the boat shaped archeological sites have posed a mystery to archeologists in that they have not found any evidence of how they were roofed.
-Let us therefore leave behind the story of the skin-boat peoples of the Northern British Isles, and even the Beothuks, and pursue the question that started it all.

 Since the locations where the "longhouse foundations" were found, have no materials from which the longhouses could be built besides rocks and sod, the mystery has always been in how they would have been roofed.
-Did the visitors carry poles and skins with them for that purposes.
+Did the visitors carry poles and skins with them for that purpose?
 If they were roofed by materials that seagoing people carried with them, then the problem was that carrying the materials for building the shelter would encumber the tribe.
 Surely if there were special materials for roofing the longhouses, it might be smart to leave them there, protected, for whenever the clan returned.
-Thus Mowat's idea of the boats themselves being used for the roof is intelligent; but since the natives themselves had skin boats, umiaks, why not consider the possibility that the seagoing aboriginals themselves could have done it.
+Thus Mowat's idea of the boats themselves being used for the roof is possible but since the natives themselves had skin boats, umiaks, why not consider the possibility that the seagoing aboriginals themselves could have done it.
 No need to invent any foreign visitors from far away.
-Ironically, Mowat actually himself presented the idea of Inuit camping under their skin boats in his introductory pages:
+It is somewhat racist not to believe that the aboriginals themselves could shelter themselves under their skin boats.
+Mowat does not pursue that possibility even though Ironically, he actually himself presented the fact of Inuit camping under their skin boats in his introductory pages:

 "Certain it is that almost every Stone Age people throughout the northern circumpolar region depended upon skin boats. . . .
 As late as the 1970's Alaskan Eskimos still made umiaks sheathed in walrus hides that could carry thirty or forty people across the stormy Bering Strait.
 When bad weather (or good hunting) brought such travellers ashore, they would turn their umiaks upside down to provide themselves with shelter.
 A big one upturned on a stone-and-turf foundation could provide comfortable housing for a large family, even in winter." (p 18 Farfarers)

-And yet, he failed to present any discussion about eastern seagoing Eskimos of the Labrador coast turning over their skin boats onto the "foundations".
-He could have argued against it, still; because their skin boat shape was long and narrow and not consistent with the wider shape and width demanded by the "longhouse foundation" (Mowat had assumed a typical wide European-type shape for the "Alban" skin boat, which would have had a better fit to the foundation.)
+And yet, he failed to present any discussion about eastern seagoing Eskimos of the Labrador coast turning over their skin boats onto the "foundations"!!!
+He could then have argued against it, still; because the native skin boat shape was long and narrow and not consistent with the wider shape and width demanded by the "longhouse foundation" (Mowat had assumed a typical wide European-type shape for the "Alban" skin boat, which would have had a better fit to the foundation.)

-Mowat may also have failed to consider seagoing Eskimos because he may not have been fully aware of their superioriy in the ocean.
+Mowat may also have failed to generally consider truely seagoing Eskimos .
 Perhaps in his research he did not encounter the Greenland Inuit skin boats and their dominance of whale hunting before the Basques entered the whaling industry in the 16th century.
 He made no mention of the Greenland Inuit whalers of the 16th century, who displayed a familiarity with this activity that could only come from a long history.
 As summarized by O.P.
 Dickason: ( my underlining)

 "The closest to sustained, contact that developed between Natives of the eastern Arctic and Europeans during this period was through whaling.
 This began along the Labrador coast and the Strait of Belle Isle, where Inuit met with Basque whalers, and later with French.
 These encounters introduced Europeans to Inuit technology for deep-sea whaling, which during the thirteenth to the seventeenth centuries was the most advanced in the world.
 Combined with European deep-sea ships, that technology led to the efflorescence of world-wide whaling.
 Initially, Inuit-white encounters followed the pattern of trading and raiding.
 It is not known if this behaviour extended to Davis Strait, where Dutch, Danish, Norwegian, and Scottish whalers were operating irregularly off the Greenland coast; but by the first half of the eighteenth century, Inuit were occasionally working with Europeans as the latter intensified their whaling activities. . ." (p92, Canada's First Nations:A History of Founding Peoples from Earliest Times, O.P.
 Dickason, Toronto, 1992)